MatteoH2O1999/github-actions-jest-reporter/README.md

 # Placeholder

 **Warning**
-This still does not work.
+This works but it's still being tested.
+Use with caution